vivek-0509/Travel_Sync/RATE_LIMITING.md

 # Rate Limiting Guide

-This service enforces IP-based rate limits using `ulule/limiter` with an in-memory store.
+This service enforces rate limits using `ulule/limiter` with an in-memory store.
+Keys are per-user for authenticated requests and per-IP for unauthenticated requests.

 ## Where It's Applied